happygiraffe/jslint4java/README.txt

 If you have any comments or queries, please send them to dom [at] happygiraffe.net.

-This software is licenced under the BSD licence.
+This software is licenced under the BSD licence (see LICENCE.txt).

 @(#) $Id$